| Stage 4- Royal Cornwall Polytechnic Lord Byron said of Falmouth "the Claret is good and Quakers

 presentation of dramatic performances.
 The hall was extended to

+include a stage.
 At the start of the 20th Century a licence was applied for to

 show films and it was granted in 1910.
 In 1969 a floor was put halfway